sgloutnikov/sxm-tracker/README.md

 Also adds Spotify data, and play count statistics.

 Project is prepared to be hosted on Heroku, but can be hosted anywhere you like.
-The project is currently configured to track 'The Heat' and 'The Highway' stations.
+Current setup tracks 'The Heat' and 'The Highway' stations.

 ### Configure and Run

 1. Edit `sxm_collect_config.ini` file accordingly.
-2. `MONGODB_URI` environment variable with MongoDB URI
+2. `MONGODB_URI` environment variable with your MongoDB URI
     * mongodb://localhost:27017/sxmdb
 3. Edit `sxm_collect.py` at the bottom accordingly.
 4. Run `python3 sxm_collect`